 As the single most powerful UN entity, the Security Council is responsible for addressing all issues threatening international peace and security.
 The Security Council must work to create effective resolutions with clear and powerful language that will have tangible results in the real world.
 In facing this immense responsibility, the committee will utilize several tools of diplomacy usually unavailable to any other agency.
 The veto power of the Permanent Five (P5) members gives the UNSC a uniquely intense flair that is unlike any other committee.

-The most prestigious body at VMUN 2019, this committee is specifically designed for experienced delegates.
-Position papers are mandatory, and must be submitted by Sunday, January 13, 2019, at 23:59 PST.
+The most prestigious body at VMUN 2024, this committee is specifically designed for experienced delegates.
+Position papers are mandatory, and must be submitted by January 22nd, 2024, at 23:59 PT.
 More information about position papers can be found on page 3 of the Background Guide.

 Topic A: The Future of the Taliban (Click to show summary)

 The Taliban is an Islamic fundamentalist group that has historically been known to embody extremist views.
 Their previous rule in Afghanistan consisted of many human rights violations and antagonist actions against democratic countries.
 After being overthrown by the US and allied forces in 2001, the Taliban worked to rebuild their regime, capturing territories over the years and reestablishing their influence.
 As a result, following the withdrawal of US forces in August 2021, the Taliban once again gained control of Afghanistan.
 The return of the oppressive regime heralds the return of corruption, human rights offences, and impoverished citizens.
 Concurrently, citizens face immense financial pressure, women’s rights are jeopardized, and many flee their homes in search for safety.
 As chaos ensues, the international community must look to ensure stability in Afghanistan.

 Topic B: Private Military Contractors (Click to show summary)